damianhakert/damianhakert.github.io/source/handbook/benefits/index.html.md

 {: #nl-specific-benefits}

 Dutch employees get the customary month of vacation money in the month of May.

+## Specific to India based employees

+All of the benefits listed below are administered and managed by [Lyra Infosystems](http://lyrainfo.com/).
+As part of the onboarding process Lyra will reach out to team members in their first week to arrange setup and enrollment.
+If you have any questions please contact HR at Lyra Infosystems.

+### Health Insurance

+Group Mediclaim Policy which will take care of hospitalization expenses and Group Personal Accident policy including accidental death benefit.

+### Meal Vouchers

+Zeta Meal Cards.
+These Meal Cards work like a Debit Card, which can be used at any outlet selling food items and non-alcoholic beverages that accept card payments.

 ## Specific to US based employees
 {: #us-specific-benefits}